Chocolate Fat Bomb Truffles Recipe (Dr. Mercola's Recipe)

 Add the berries in for some color and extra nutritional punch!

 Mold into squares or balls, and place in the fridge for 1 to 2 hours.
-You can also spread the mixture in a pan or roll out between two pieces of parchment, chill well, then cut into bars.
+You can also spread the mixture in a pan or roll out between two pieces of parchment.
+Chill well and cut into bars.